Kamilla Hauknes Sjursen

 - Physics in MGBNA/MGUNA301

-- Hydrological modellering in GE-487/PL4-303 (Environmental Hydrology and) Runoff Management
+- Hydrological modellering and measurements in GE-487/PL4-303 (Environmental Hydrology and) Runoff Management

 Research areas